munificent/craftinginterpreters/book/calls-and-functions.md

 the stack in preparation for the call.
 After that, we emit a new `OP_CALL` instruction to invoke the function, using the argument count as an operand.

-We compile the arguments using this guy:
+We compile the arguments using this friend:

 ^code argument-list

 That code should look familiar from jlox.
-It chews through arguments as long as it finds commas after each expression.
-Once it runs out, it consumes the final closing parenthesis and we're done.
+We chew through arguments as long as we find commas after each expression.
+Once we run out, we consume the final closing parenthesis and we're done.

 Well, almost.
 Back in jlox, we added a compile-time check that you don't pass